jessicarush/python-notes/virtual_environments.md

 A Virtual Environment, put simply, is an isolated working copy of Python that allows you to work on a specific project without affecting any other projects.
 It creates a directory which contains all the necessary executables to use the packages that a Python project would need.

 The basic problem being addressed is one of dependencies and versions, and indirectly permissions.
-Imagine you have an application that needs version 1 of Libray-xyz, but another application requires version 2.
+Imagine you have an application that needs version 1 of Library-xyz, but another application requires version 2.
 How can you use both these applications?
 It’s easy to end up in a situation where you unintentionally upgrade an application that shouldn’t be.

 More generally, what if you want to install an application and leave it be?
 If an application works, any change in its libraries or the versions of those libraries can break the application.
 Also, what if you can’t install packages into the global site-packages directory?
 For instance, on a shared host.